 The agenda for a General Meeting is attached to the notice convening the Meeting.
 The Meeting may not discuss and decide on items not included on the agenda, other than a resolution to convene a new meeting.
 However, the agenda may be modified if a majority of members attending the General Meeting give their consent.

-The Regular General Meeting is held once every two years.
+The Regular General Meeting is held once every two years in person, by video-conference or any other comparable electronic form.

-In addition, the Executive Committee may convene an Extraordinary General Meeting if it deems it useful.
+In addition, the Executive Committee may convene an Extraordinary General Meeting, in person, by video-conference or any other comparable electronic form, or, if it deems it useful, by written ballot.
 The Executive Committee must convene an Extraordinary General Meeting if a fifth of the members in good standing request it.
 In the latter instance, the members requesting that such a meeting be convened must advise the Executive Committee in writing of the items they want to be included on the agenda.